jriordan55/mlb_postseason_shiny/README.md

-# mlb_postseason_shiny
-#This is a shiny app that has data for all pitchers who threw a pitch in the 2023 MLB postseason.
-#You can filter by team, pitcher and date for the data.
-#You can look at the percentiles for every pitchers fastball velcoity and max spin movement
+# MLB 2023 Pitcher Shiny App
+This Shiny app compiles comprehensive data on all pitchers who participated in the 2023 MLB postseason.
+Users have the ability to filter the information based on team, pitcher, and date.
+The app provides percentile analyses for each pitcher's fastball velocity and maximum spin movement.
+Additionally, users can explore a table showcasing fastball percentile data and rankings.

+The app features visualizations that depict velocity by pitch, along with pitch location, allowing users to customize views based on specific pitchers, pitch types, and dates.